 Santa Rosa Junior College’s High School Dual Enrollment program is designed to provide current high school students, who are enrolled in the 9th grade or above, the opportunity to get an early start on their college experience.
 This program provides enrichment opportunities for high school students who can benefit from college level instruction.

 All college coursework is governed by the Family Rights and Privacy Act (FERPA) which allows the release of academic information, including grades, to the student only – regardless of age.
 Academic information is not released to parents or third parties without the consent of the student.

 HIGH SCHOOL STUDENTS ENROLL FOR FREE.
 The $46-per-unit registration fee is waived for high school students enrolled in 11 units or fewer.
 Some courses may require payment of a material fee (see course description in class schedule).
 High school students are still required to pay the Student Health Services Fee, student center fee, transportation fee, course fees, and purchase their own textbooks as recommended or required for their college courses.

 ENROLLMENT REQUIREMENTS FOR HIGH SCHOOL STUDENTS:

-Complete an SRJC Application online as a high school student.
+- Complete the CCCApply Application online as a high school student:

-High school students must complete the Santa Rosa Junior College Dual Enrollment Program Request with his/her high school counselor who will help select classes that meet his/her educational needs.
-Student will only be permitted to register for classes that his/her counselor approves.
-Each form needs to be signed by the high school principal and counselor in order to be accepted by SRJC Admissions Offices.
-The form must also be signed by the student and parent.
+NOTE: High school students must complete the Santa Rosa Junior College High School Dual Enrollment Program Request Form with his/her high school counselor who will help select classes that meet his/her educational needs.
+Students will only be permitted to register for classes that his/her counselor approves.
+Each form needs to be signed by the student, parent, high school counselor and principal in order to be accepted by SRJC Admissions Offices.

 Assessment and Placement: